 - The Ohio State University (J.D.
 2012; ABA-BNA Award for Excellence in the Study of Health Law; CALI Awards for Excellence in FDA Seminar, Health Law, and Legal Research); University of Maryland (B.A. in Government and Politics 2007, with a minor in English; Scholars Citation in International Studies)

-- Admitted in Ohio, West Virginia, and U.S. District Court for the Southern District of West Virginia; not admitted in District of Columbia; supervised by a licensed D.C.
-Bar Member
+- District of Columbia, Ohio, West Virginia, and U.S. District Court for the Southern District of West Virginia